WyattGiles/Renter-Tracker/README.md

 # Renter-Tracker
 This Program allows you to write to multiple files of different objects.
 It will keep track of dates, items, addresses, and a person.
 In the future we are going to sort the information by the date it is due in the files.

+#Motivation
+We want to help both big and small compaines have a nice program that keeps track of all their items that they are currently renting out but also have a history of items they have rented out.

 # How you can help
 Submit Issues, Pull Requests